-Left untreated, gout can lead to permanent joint damage as well as other health problems such as kidney stones.
+Left untreated, gout can lead to permanent bone, joint and tissue damage, as well as other health problems such as kidney stones.
 Extensive destruction of the joints and large collections of uric acid under the skin, called tophi, can lead to deformities – particularly to the hands and feet – and lead to loss of normal use.

 Obesity is a condition that exists when someone carries extra body fat that is severely out of proportion to their height.
 An obese person is four times more likely to develop gout compared to someone with a normal body weight.
 The Centers for Disease Control and Prevention offers a free BMI (Body Mass Index) Calculator to help you determine if you are at a healthy weight or are at risk for obesity.
 Talk to your doctor if you have any concerns about your weight or BMI.

 Diabetes is a disease in which blood glucose (sugar) levels are above normal, due to either a lack of insulin in the blood or resistance to the insulin.
 Some research suggests that insulin resistance may even play a role in the development of gout – and that high uric acid levels, known as hyperuricemia, may worsen insulin resistance.
 By controlling blood sugar, people with diabetes can help to manage their uric acid levels and make their gout easier to control.

 Learn more about the link between gout and diabetes here.

 Heart problems – including high blood pressure, blocked arteries and heart failure – are associated with gout.
 Hyperuricemia alone is associated with a higher risk of death and complications from these conditions.
 Recent research from the University of Oxford has shown that having gout doubles a person’s risk for heart attack and stroke.
 Additional research published in the Annals of the Rheumatic Diseases has shown that women with gout are 3.5 times as likely to have a heart attack as men.